Tuesday, 26 June 2007

 Through the forest we could see out over the valley of the Gardon de Mialet far below, and the blue ranges fading into the distance.
 When the ground levelled out we ate our simple lunch beside the track, on the watershed between the two Gardons.

 To our surprise, a couple of parties of day-walkers appeared from the opposite direction.
 It is unusual for us to meet other walkers so far from civilization, but the mystery was solved when we set off again and quickly came to a small bitumen road, where their cars were parked.

 This road took us down to Saint-Jean-du-Gard without trouble and we entered the bustling village, rearranging our minds with an effort from the wilderness we had just been through.

-On the map, the lower part of the trail looked circuitous and in parts very steep – unlike him, we would be going in the uphill direction.
-Our plan was to borrow the road and reconnect with the GR half-way to Saint-Germaine.
+On the map, the lower part of the trail looked tortuous and in parts very steep, and unlike him, we would be going in the uphill direction.
+Our plan was to borrow the road (as they say in French) and reconnect with the GR half-way to Saint-Germaine.

 We reasoned that RLS would have taken the line of least resistance at the time, and the fact that this line now consisted of a small road did not alter the case.
 We were with him in spirit, we felt.
 That being decided, we chose a camping ground (les Sources) a little way out of town in that direction.
 It also happened to be the closest one, although it was a bit of a climb to get there.